 - Disrupted sleep

+PAWS can continue for weeks or months after quitting alcohol.
 These symptoms can range from mild to severe and may occur at any time, even without an obvious trigger.
+While experiencing PAWS can be discouraging, it’s often a normal part of the recovery timeline, and it does get better.
 Knowing that PAWS is a possibility can help you manage your expectations for quitting alcohol.
 If you do experience post-acute withdrawal, it’s important to remember that what you’re going through is normal, and over time, the symptoms will subside.

 Talk with your physician before attempting to quit drinking.
 They’ll help you assess your risk for withdrawal and can recommend the safest course of action.